Changelogger1337/CHANGELOGS/ADSENSE.md

-** These Changelogs are only for the Cheat Loader and for the Counterstrike:GlobalOffensive Cheat!
+** These Changelogs are only for the Cheat Loader and for the Counter-Strike: Global Offensive Cheat!
 [ADSENSE] **

 ◆──────────────────────────────◆
   ➥ LAST UPDATE: 18.05.1018